-The State of Recruiting College Grads in 2019
+The State of Recruiting College Grads

 Recruitment marketing is vital to the success of your company when it comes to college grads.
 It’s no longer a matter of advertising your jobs and expecting candidates to jump through hoops to apply.
 Research from the MRI Network indicates that 90 percent of the job market is presently driven by candidates.
 In other words, you may think you are in control of choosing candidates when in fact, candidates must choose your company first.